tejaswitejas/portfolio/README.md

 ## Description
 <pre>
-I built this portfolio in order to display my skills and technologies I have experience in.
+I built this portfolio in order to display my skills and technologies.
 </pre>

 ## Inspiration